martinrotter/rssguard/resources/docs/Feed-formats.md

 ### Websites scraping and related advanced features

-> **Only proceed if you consider yourself as power user and you know you are doing!**
+> **Only proceed if you consider yourself to be a power user and you know what you are doing!**

 RSS Guard 3.9.0+ offers extra advanced features which are inspired by [Liferea](https://lzone.de/liferea/).

 You can select source type of each feed.
-If you select `URL`, then RSS Guard simply downloads feed file from given location.
+If you select `URL`, then RSS Guard simply downloads feed file from given location and behave like everyone would expect.

-However, if you choose `Script` option, then you cannot provide URL of your feed and you rely on custom script to obtain your script and provide its contents to **standard output**.
+However, if you choose `Script` option, then you cannot provide URL of your feed and you rely on custom script to generate feed file and provide its contents to **standard output**.
 Resulting data written to standard output should be valid feed file, for example RSS or ATOM XML file.

-`Fetch ut now` button also works with `Script` option.
+`Fetch it now` button also works with `Script` option.
 Therefore, if your source script and (optional) post-process script in cooperation deliver a valid feed file to the output, then all important metadata, like title or icon of the feed, can be automagically discovered.

 <img src="images/scrape-source-type.png" width="50%">